IBM-Cloud/onprem-integration-demo/README.md

 	![](https://raw.githubusercontent.com/IBM-Bluemix/onprem-integration-demo/master/screenshots/gateway-connected.jpg)

 ### Phase 4: Deploy the Bluemix App
-Now that we have a connection to our MySQL instance established, we need an application to ingest and display the data.
-We will create our own instance of the provided sample app in this phase, completing the system.
+Now that we have a connection to our MySQL data base (serving as a stand-in for our on-premises SoR) established, we will turn to our System-of-Engagment application.
+It will ingest (through the secure gateway) and then display the data.

+The have chosen a modern web application, written in Java and making use of the Vaadin user interface library.

+As a prerequisite, you need Java to be installed on your local machine.
+If you have not done so, follow [these instructions][java_install_url].

+To clone, build and deploy the app on Bluemix, follow these steps:

-1. Clone the repo, navigate to the app folder, and install the Maven dependencies:
+1. Clone the  github code repository, navigate to the app folder, and install the Maven dependencies:

 	```
 	$ git clone https://github.com/IBM-Bluemix/onprem-integration-demo.git